East Florida: Racial demographics

 During the period of British rule in East Florida, the black population came to outnumber the white population in the province by a ratio of 2 to 1.
 The ratio of blacks to whites in East Florida was lower than in British West Florida but higher than in the other southern British colonies.
 Those who were white in Florida generally served in the military or worked as overseers, artisans, or merchants.
 There were very few white yeomen farmers.
 White residents generally lived in or around St. Augustine with an exception being generally made for overseers and those who resided in New Smyrna.
+Due to the poor treatment of Minorcans in New Smyrna, some left for St. Augustine, where a large number of them lived in a section of the city known as the "Minorcan Quarter" or the "Greek Quarter".

 Population and other characteristics

 It is unclear what the population of East Florida was prior to the American Revolution but it is estimated to have had a population of close to 3,000, making it much larger in population than West Florida, which is believed to have had only several hundred residents.
 The British tried to encourage settlement in East and West Florida, thinking it would take pressure off the proclamation line that colonists in the northern British colonies wanted to move beyond.
 However, this plan was generally unsuccessful as many of those who got land grants did not end up settling on those lands.
 By 1783 the population of East Florida was about 17,000.

 During the American Revolution, East Florida sided with the British and became a loyalist haven.
 With the end of the Revolution and the handing over of both Floridas to the Spanish, many loyalists were hesitant to leave.
 In the end, most of the loyalist and British residents, approximately 10,000 people, left with most of these going to the Bahamas or West Indies and some going to Nova Scotia and England.
 Another 4,000 people "melted away into the wilderness", with some going as far away as the Mississippi River.

 A town named St. Johns Bluff or St. Johns Town was laid out in 1779 along the St. Johns River.
 The planned community was the first town to be established on the river.
 Most of those who fled to Florida settled at that town and St. Augustine.
 St. Johns Bluff became a port and had 300 houses in it by the spring of 1783.
 With the end of the British period, it was renamed as St. Vincent Ferrer before it was eventually abandoned.
+A settlement named Rollestown was established by Denys Rolle 30 mi southeast of St. Augustine, on the east shore of the St. Johns River, south of Deep Creek.

 St. Augustine, the capital of the colony, was much smaller and less advanced than the capitals of the other Thirteen Colonies.